 The internal audit function has unrestricted access to the Audit Committee and to the Company's documents, records and personnel.
+Internal Audit in its reporting to the Audit Committee presents the audit plan and any amendments for approval, reports if there are factors that adversely affecting its independence, objectivity or effectiveness; and material findings from audits, reviews or investigations conducted.

-The Head of Internal Audit's primary line of reporting is to the Chairman of the Audit Committee although he or she also has a secondary reporting line to the CEO of the Company.
+The Head of Internal Audit's functional line of reporting is to the Chairman of the Audit Committee although he or she also has an administrative reporting line to the CEO of the Company.
+The appointment and dismissal of the Head of Internal Audit is to be approved by the Audit Committee and his or her annual appraisal is primarily performed by the Chairman of the Audit Committee.

 The staff of the internal audit function hold relevant educational or professional qualifications and are provided continuing professional development to ensure that their knowledge and skills remain current and relevant to enable them to discharge their responsibilities.
 The internal audit function adopts the International Standards for the Professional Practices of Internal Auditing laid down in the International Professional Practices Framework issued by the Institute of Internal Auditors ("IIA").
-The Internal Audit function successfully completed its last external Quality Assurance Review in 2019 and strives to generally conform with the IIA Standards for the Professional Practice of Internal Auditing.
+As part of Internal Audit Quality Assurance Improvement Program, the Internal Audit function conducts annual internal self-assessment, successfully completed its last external Quality Assurance Review in 2019 and strives to generally conform with or exceed the International Standards for the Professional Practice of Internal Auditing of The Institute of Internal Auditors.